yangheng95/PyABSA/README.md

 # num_epoch = 3
 ```

-We hope this repository will help you and sincerely request bug reports and Suggestions.
+We hope this repository will help you and sincerely request bug reports and suggestions.
 If you like this repository you
 can star or share this repository to your friends.

 Codes for our paper(s):